Tutorial: Electricity-Only#

 import pypsa

-n = pypsa.Network("results/networks/elec_s_6_ec_lcopt_Co2L-24H.nc")
+n = pypsa.Network("results/test-elec/networks/base_s_6_elec_.nc")

 For inspiration, read the examples section in the PyPSA documentation.